Hatta, United Arab Emirates: Sports

-It is home to football side Hatta Club.
-Since 2009, the Dubai Sports Council has been focusing on reviving Hatta with sports and outdoor activities, such as hiking, yoga, rowing, paddling, and kayaking, to associate the area with such activities.
+It is home to prominent football team Hatta Club.
+Since 2009, the Dubai Sports Council has been actively working to revitalize Hatta Beach with sports and outdoor activities, such as hiking, yoga, rowing, paddling, and kayaking, to associate the area with such activities.

 It also has a network of mountain biking routes of various grades that cater for beginners, intermediate and advanced cyclists.

 Climate

 Due to Hatta's higher altitude, its climate is much cooler than central Dubai.
 Hatta has an arid landscape and temperature, reaching 55 degrees Celsius in the summer; however, it is less humid than Dubai and far colder in the winter.